oracle/python-cx_Oracle/doc/src/module.rst

 .. data:: SUBSCR_CQ_QOS_BEST_EFFORT

-   This constant is deprecated and will be removed in a future version of cx_Oracle.
-Use :data:`cx_Oracle.SUBSCR_QOS_BEST_EFFORT` instead.
+   This constant can be used when creating a subscription and specifies that best effort filtering for query result set changes is acceptable.
+False positive notifications may be received.
+This behaviour may be suitable for caching applications.

+   .. deprecated:: 5.3
+      Use :data:`~cx_Oracle.SUBSCR_QOS_BEST_EFFORT` instead.

 .. data:: SUBSCR_CQ_QOS_QUERY

-   This constant is deprecated and will be removed in a future version of cx_Oracle.
-Use :data:`cx_Oracle.SUBSCR_QOS_QUERY` instead.
+   This constant can be used when creating a subscription and specifies that notifications should only be sent if the result set of the registered query changes.
+By default no false positive notifictions will be generated.

+   .. deprecated:: 5.3
+      Use :data:`~cx_Oracle.SUBSCR_QOS_QUERY` instead.

 .. data:: SUBSCR_QOS_BEST_EFFORT